zsparal/api-documentation/source/reference/v2/mandates-api/create-mandate.rst

    :organization_access_tokens: true
    :oauth: true

 Create a mandate for a specific customer.
-Mandates allow you to charge a customer's credit card or bank account recurrently.
+Mandates allow you to charge a customer's credit card, PayPal account or bank account recurrently.

 It is only possible to create mandates for IBANs with this endpoint.
 To create mandates for credit cards, have your customers perform a :ref:`'first payment' <payments/recurring/first-payment>` with their credit card.